A-Dakkak-Badwi/Java-Beginner-Middle-Tasks/README.md

 # Java Beginner Tasks

 A collection of beginner-friendly Java exercises.
 These tasks are designed to help new Java developers practice fundamental concepts in an incremental manner.
-Each task focuses on specific Java features or techniques, helping you progress through the language step by step.
+Each task focuses on specific Java features or techniques, helping to progress through the language step by step.

 ## Table of Contents